Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Conclusions and Outlook

-We underline that some very recent neutron scattering experiments~\cite{Mathew2020,Scheie2021} have demonstrated the witnessing of entanglement in a macroscopically large number of localized spins within low-dimensional antiferromagnetic~\cite{Morimae2005,FrancisSong2011} materials in equilibrium (kept below an ``entanglement temperature'' \mbox{$T_E \simeq 10$ K}).
-This achievement, previously demonstrated only on few hundred trapped ions as simulators of quantum magnets~\cite{Brydges2019,Bohnet2016}, suggests that localized quantum spins in solids can be kept entangled even~\cite{Vedral2004,Morimae2005} when their number is macroscopically large and their temperature is finite~\cite{Mathew2020,Scheie2021}.\,\,Similarly, we expect our protocol for macroscopic entanglement to work in nonequilibrium ferromagnets within SV devices at sufficiently low temperatures\,\cite{Zholud2017}\,\,[Fig.~\ref{fig:fig3}(d)].
-While the witnessing of entanglement via QFI extracted from neutron scattering data in equilibrium bulk materials~\cite{Mathew2020,Scheie2021} cannot be ported to nonequilibrium many-spin systems, we envisage that the recently proposed laser-pump/ultrafast-X-ray-probe scheme~\cite{Hales2022} for extracting the time-dependent QFI of bulk nonequilibrium materials\,\,[Fig.\,\ref{fig:fig6}] from the trRIXS cross-section can be adapted to spintronic devices in the form of a ``current-pump/X-ray-probe scheme''.
-Such scheme is realistic, and it has already been partially demonstrated in spintronic devices at room temperature with a presumed classical dynamics of localized spins~\cite{Baumgartner2017}.
-Therefore, the outstanding experimental challenge is to develop a current-pump/trRIXS-probe scheme that can tackle nonequilibrium spintronics device embedded into an external circuit that is kept at ultralow temperatures. \bibstyle{apsrev4-1}
+We underline that the very recent neutron scattering experiments~\cite{Mathew2020,Scheie2021,Laurell2021} have demonstrated witnessing entanglement of a macroscopically large number of localized spins within low-dimensional antiferromagnetic~\cite{Morimae2005,FrancisSong2011} materials in {\em equilibrium}, as long as they are kept below ``entanglement temperature'' \mbox{$T_E \simeq 200$ K}~\cite{Scheie2021}.
+This achievement, previously demonstrated only on few hundred trapped ions as simulators of quantum magnets~\cite{Brydges2019,Bohnet2016}, suggests that localized quantum spins in solids can be kept entangled even~\cite{Vedral2004,Morimae2005} when their number is macroscopically large and their temperature is finite~\cite{Mathew2020,Scheie2021,Laurell2021}.
+Thus, we expect that our protocol for macroscopic entanglement could work for {\em nonequilibrium} ferromagnets within SVs at sufficiently low [Fig.~\ref{fig:fig3}(d)] temperatures as well.
+While witnessing entanglement via QFI extracted from neutron scattering data for equilibrium bulk materials~\cite{Mathew2020,Scheie2021,Laurell2021} cannot be ported to nonequilibrium many-spin systems in our study, we envisage that recently proposed~\cite{Hales2022} laser-pump/ultrafast-X-ray-probe scheme for bulk nonequilibrium materials extracting time-dependent QFI [Fig.~\ref{fig:fig6}] from trRIXS cross section can be adapted to spintronic devices as ``current-pump/X-ray-probe'' scheme.
+Such scheme is realistic, and some type of it has already been demonstrated in spintronics~\cite{Baumgartner2017} but for devices at room temperature with presumed classical dynamics of localized spins (as well as using different type of X-ray-probe).
+So, experimental challenge remains to develop ``current-pump/trRIXS-probe'' scheme for nonequilibrium spintronic device embedded into an external circuit and kept at ultralow temperatures.